 The figure above shows a source object which is configured to pick CSV files from an input source based on values provided in the variable transformation.

-The target entity has been similarly configured to create new destination based on definitions provided in the variable transformation.
+The target entity has been similarly configured to create a new destination based on the definitions provided in the variable transformation.

 While the dataflow currently shows only one field being pushed through this process, we can add several additional columns to the source without any issue.

 These will be integrated seamlessly into the existing mapping based on the CustomerID guide field, transformed, and output to the newly configured destination.